-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Wednesday, March 23, 2016.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Wednesday, March 23, 2016.

 When opening a new business, most Arizona entrepreneurs require startup capital.
 Most people do not have the kind of money that it will take to initiate a business, so it will be necessary to obtain financing.
 In lieu of a traditional bank loan, closely held businesses might find that taking on one or more equity investors makes more sense.
 However, some things need to be taken into consideration before signing anything.